 If you don’t know what a closed-mortgage is, you’re not alone.
-But understanding the mortgage ins and outs doesn’t need to be overly complicated.
+But understanding the ins and outs of mortgages doesn’t need to be overly complicated.
 As long as you do some homework, you’ll know what to expect from the process and get the best deal for your new home.

 Here’s what you need to know when buying your first mortgage: